pslucas0212/AWS-Technology/README.md

   - SSH allows you to establish a secure connection to your instance from your local laptop.
   - EC2 Instance Connect (EIC).
 EIC allows you to use IAM policies to control SSH access to your instances, removing the need to manage SSH keys.
   - AWS Systems Manager - Systems Manager allows you to manage your EC2 instances via a web browser or the AWS CLI.
+- Study for the Exam
+  - EC2 pricing options
+    - Understand On-Demand, Spot, Reserved Instances, Dedicated Hosts, and Savings Plans.
+  - Horizontal scaling vs. vertical scaling
+    - Horizontal scaling (or scaling out) adds or replaces instances, while vertical scaling (or scaling up) upgrades an existing instance.
+  - Know the types of load balancers
+    - Classic, Application, Gateway, and Network
+  - Understand the benefits of Auto Scaling
+    - Remember Auto Scaling improves the availability of your applications, and don't confuse it with load balancing.
+  - Understand real-world usage of EC2 instances
+    - Deploying a database or a web application
+  - Understand how to connect to an EC2 instance from your local machine
+   - A key pair is needed to access an EC2 instance from your local machine.

 - Lambda - Lambda is a serverless compute service that lets you run code without managing servers.
   - Author application code called functions
     - Supports popular programming languages: Java, GO, PowerShell, Node.
 JS, C#, Python, and Ruby